 Comprehensive Income -- Statement of Financial Accounting Standards (SFAS) No. 130, Reporting Comprehensive Income, requires that an enterprise report, by major components and as a single total, the change in its net assets during the period from nonowner sources.
-For 1997, 1998 and 1999 comprehensive loss was equal to net loss.
-Comprehensive loss for the six months ended June 30, 2000 is presented within the statement of shareholders' deficiency.
+For 1998 and 1999, comprehensive loss was equal to net loss.
+Comprehensive loss for the year ended December 31, 2000 is presented within the statement of shareholders' deficiency and is comprised entirely of cumulative translation adjustment.

-Recently Issued Accounting Standards -- In June 1998, the Financial Accounting Standards Board issued SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
+Recently Issued Accounting Standards -- In June 1998, the Financial Accounting Standards Board (FASB) issued SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
 This statement requires companies to record derivatives on the balance sheet as assets or liabilities measured at fair value.
 Gains or losses resulting from changes in the values of those derivatives would be accounted for depending on the use of the derivative and whether it qualifies for hedge accounting.
-SFAS 133 will be effective for the Company's fiscal year ending December 31, 2001.
-Management has not yet determined the impact that the adoption of SFAS 133 will have on its earnings or financial position.
+The Company adopted SFAS No. 133, as amended, on January 1, 2001.
+There was no effect on the Company's consolidated financial position or results of operations.